PerceptronV/scierra/README.md

 ### Quick Start

-Launch `scierra` in your terminal, and try the following simple program.
+Launch `scierra` in your terminal, and try the full sample program below.

 It demonstrates Scierra's ability to see whether the line of code you just typed belongs to the `main` function section, global declarations section, or preprocessors section.
 The `<esc>` command closes the interpreter.